 A radiation burn is caused by UV-rays, X-rays or radiation therapy to treat cancer.
 A radiation burn can be as simple as a small sunburn, but it can also encompass more severe cases like radiation dermatitis caused by ionizing radiation.

-Sunburn is the most common form of radiation burns, and prolonged exposure to UV-rays can lead to severe sunburns, cancer and other medical complications like cataracts.
+Sunburn is the most common form of radiation burns, and prolonged exposure to Ultraviolet or UV-rays can lead to severe sunburns, cancer and other medical complications like cataracts.
 Where this type of radiation from the sun is harmful, radiation has varying types that are used in the medical field to help diagnose and treat medical conditions.
 For example, small amounts of radiation are emitted during X-rays, PET scans and CT scans to get a better understanding of what is happening to a patient internally.

 Medical radiation, while used to help identify and treat, can also cause radiation burns.
 The most common medical radiation burn is radiation dermatitis, which is caused by radiotherapy to treat medical conditions.